 He had an eye for talented women!
 What did she do?

 Mostly vagina work.
 Stuff with ping-pong balls, mop handles.
 She would insert peanut butter inside herself, like a tampon, spread it on bread and shout, "Who’s hungry?" before giving it to someone in the audience.

 She and Tommy were arrested on charges of obscenity.

 Yes, and he didn’t separate himself entirely.
 He did become entangled at the club.
-He had affairs and that was the driving force behind the demise of [my parents'] marriage and [my mom's] decline in mental health and suicide attempt.
+He had affairs and that was the driving force behind the demise of their marriage, her decline in mental health and suicide attempt.
 There were lots of fights and screaming matches.
 To me he was always dad, though, a man steadfast in his belief that he wasn’t guilty.
 He thought people had a right to watch the film, and he made that happen.
 His involvement in Deep Throat was pretty principle-based.
 People had rights.

 Deep Throat arguably reshaped the sexual landscape for pornography.
 Are you proud of your father?

 I feel proud that he fought against forces for what he believed in.
 There will always be a vocal minority against porn, but that’s life.